 In 2018, a total of 53 PhD fellows and researchers from nine African countries benefited from AFIDEP’s capacity strengthening programme.
 They gained concrete skills on how to communicate their research and engage with policy processes to increase uptake and use of evidence in decision making.
 Since then, most of these researchers have used the skills gained to package their research work into accessible communications products including blogs and policy briefs.

 This training was conducted under the Partnership for Increasing the Impact of Vector Control (PIIVeC) programme and the International Multidisciplinary Programme to Address Lung Health and TB in Africa (IMPALA).
 Both consortiums are led by the Liverpool School of Tropical Medicine (LSTM).

 The Partnership for Increasing the Impact of Vector Control (PIIVeC), hosted by the Liverpool School of Tropical Medicine (LTSM), is a collaboration of research institutes, NGOs, and national control programmes in Burkina Faso, Cameroon, and Malawi, and global policy-making bodies.

-The PIIVeC work package on policy analysis and evidence uptake has the overall objectives to accelerate research uptake using evidence synthesis and policy analysis, and to strengthen linkages between vector control research and policy at the global, regional, national, and project levels.
+The PIIVeC work package on policy analysis and evidence uptake, which AFIDEP is a co-lead, has the overall objectives to accelerate research uptake using evidence synthesis and policy analysis, and to strengthen linkages between vector control research and policy at the global, regional, national, and project levels.